Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 Campbell had been wondering the same, and he only had a snarky answer to go with it.
 "Because we *have* to jump.
 I bet some bureaucrat somewhere is worried about distance or something, or maybe they just need to ‘do something’ to make their bosses happy.
 So it’s probably eluding them that distance doesn’t matter here, and they’re saying *‘short as possible’* because they’re reactionary and risk-averse and that’s how bureaucracies work."

 Thompson blinked heavily, and tilted his head.
-"But...that’s *stupid."*
+"But... that’s *stupid."*

 *Adorable.*